redis/redis-doc/commands/xadd.md

 ## Specifying a Stream ID as an argument

 A stream entry ID identifies a given entry inside a stream.
-An error is returned if the ID provided is an invalid stream ID, or if the ID is equal or smaller than the target stream top item.

 The `XADD` command will auto-generate a unique ID for you if the ID argument specified is the `*` character (asterisk ASCII character).
 However, while